P$^2$HCT: Plug-and-Play Hierarchical C2F Transformer for Multi-Scale Feature Fusion: More Details

 \section{More Details}

-All PST-DET and PST-CLS models are trained using the SGD optimizer, with PST-DET-N/S/M models trained for 600 epochs and PST-CLS-ALL models for 200 epochs, as detailed in Table \ref{tab:finetuning_details}.
-Following previous works, the SGD momentum is set to 0.937 for PST-DET and 0.9 for PST-CLS, with weight decay values of \(5 \times 10^{-4}\) and \(1 \times 10^{-4}\), respectively.
-The initial learning rate for PST-DET is \(1 \times 10^{-2}\), decaying linearly to \(1 \times 10^{-4}\), while PST-CLS starts at 0.2 and decays to \(2 \times 10^{-3}\).
-Data augmentations, including Mosaic, Mixup, and copy-paste augmentation, are applied to enhance training for PST-DET, with additional HSV, translation, and scale augmentations for both tasks.
+All P$^2$HCT-DET and P$^2$HCT-CLS models are trained using the SGD optimizer, with P$^2$HCT-DET-N/S/M models trained for 600 epochs and P$^2$HCT-CLS-ALL models for 200 epochs, as detailed in Table \ref{tab:finetuning_details}.
+Following previous works, the SGD momentum is set to 0.937 for P$^2$HCT-DET and 0.9 for P$^2$HCT-CLS, with weight decay values of \(5 \times 10^{-4}\) and \(1 \times 10^{-4}\), respectively.
+The initial learning rate for P$^2$HCT-DET is \(1 \times 10^{-2}\), decaying linearly to \(1 \times 10^{-4}\), while P$^2$HCT-CLS starts at 0.2 and decays to \(2 \times 10^{-3}\).
+Data augmentations, including Mosaic, Mixup, and copy-paste augmentation, are applied to enhance training for P$^2$HCT-DET, with additional HSV, translation, and scale augmentations for both tasks.
 All models are trained on \(8 \times\) NVIDIA RTX 4090 GPUs, and we report the standard mean average precision (mAP).